jmmelo305/fun_with_words_Melo.Project/README.md

 #### Why are DML operations restricted in some views?
 ###### - DML Operations aren't allowed to be done on Views that are "READ ONLY"
 #### How is a materialized view different from a regular view?
-###### - A materialized view is different from a regular view because materialized view stores data and runs faster than a Regular View, which doesn't store data and is Query - Time based.
+###### - A materialized view differs from a regular view because it stores data and can provide faster query results compared to a regular view that does not store data and takes longers to generate.